 At Two Years

-- Up to 98% of patients reported return to normal menstrual bleeding, hypomenorrhea or amenorrhea1
+- 98% of patients reported a return to normal menstrual bleeding, hypomenorrhea or amenorrhea1

-- 82% of women were satisfied with their treatment2
+- 82% of patients were satisfied with their treatment2

-- 80% of patients experienced reduction in menstrual bleeding and required no additional therapy; 8% underwent hysterectomy.
+- 75.6% of patients experienced a reduction in bleeding and required no additional therapy; 8% underwent hysterectomy.
 (Median of 19 months ranging from 6 to 60 months)7

 Success Measured as Improved Quality of Life